 Mild side effects

 Here’s a short list of some of the mild side effects that Aimovig can cause.
-To learn about other mild side effects, talk with your doctor or pharmacist, or read Aimovig’s patient information.
+To learn about other mild side effects, talk with your doctor or pharmacist, or read Aimovig’s prescribing information.

 Mild side effects of Aimovig that have been reported include: